 III.
-REPUBLICAN NATIONAL AND STATE COMMITTEES CONSPIRE WITH TRUMP AND STONE TO ENCOURAGE VOTER INTIMIDATION campaign strategy, public messaging, voter outreach, and field operations.
+REPUBLICAN NATIONAL AND STATE COMMITTEES CONSPIRE WITH TRUMP AND STONE TO ENCOURAGE VOTER INTIMIDATION

+- As the Republican Party nominee for President, Trump and his campaign coordinate closely with the RNC and RPP on a wide variety of matters, including overall campaign strategy, public messaging, voter outreach, and field operations.
 It has been widely reported that the Trump Campaign "relinquished control over many of its tactical decisions" to the RNC.
 Shortly after Trump became the Republican nominee, the RNC met with the Trump Campaign to discuss what they described as "the merger."
-The Trump Campaign and RNC "negotiated a partnership," in which the RNC "buil[t] assets and infrastructure and the nominee gets to benefit from it."

-50. As the Republican Party nominee for President, Trump and his campaign coordinate closely with the RNC and NCRP on a wide variety of matters, including overall

-- 51. On May 25, 2016, the RNC created a joint fundraising committee with the Trump Campaign specifically to fund the Trump Campaign and its operations, and to elect Republicans up and down the ballot. - 52.
-The Trump Campaign has decided largely to refrain from setting up its own offices and staff in North Carolina and elsewhere, as past Republican Party nominees have done.
-Instead, as has been widely reported, the Trump Campaign is relying predominantly on the RNC and Republican state party entities (such as the NCRP) to manage get-out-the-vote operations in contested states such as North Carolina. - 53.
-The Trump Campaign's coordination with the RNC and NCRP extends to efforts to monitor polling locations for purported voter fraud.
-Trump's running mate, Governor Mike Pence, publicly confirmed that the Trump Campaign is working directly with the RNC and state Republican parties on ballot security measures.
+The Trump Campaign and RNC "negotiated a partnership," in which the RNC "buil[t] assets and infrastructure and the nominee gets to benefit from it." - 48.
+On May 25, 2016, the RNC created a joint fundraising committee with the Trump Campaign specifically to fund the Trump Campaign and its operations, and to elect Republicans up and down the ballot. - 49.
+The Trump Campaign has decided largely to refrain from setting up its own offices and staff in Pennsylvania and elsewhere, as past Republican Party nominees have done.
+Instead, as has been widely reported, the Trump Campaign is relying predominantly on the RNC and Republican state party entities (such as the RPP) to manage get-out-the-vote operations in contested states such as Pennsylvania. - 50.
+The Trump Campaign's coordination with the RNC and RPP extends to efforts to monitor polling locations for purported voter fraud.
+Trump's running mate, Governor Mike Pence, publicly confirmed that the Trump Campaign is working directly with the RNC and state

+Republican parties on ballot security measures.
 At an August 3, 2016, town hall rally in Denver, Colorado, Pence was asked "how is the Trump-Pence campaign going to . . . prevent" Secretary Clinton from "steal[ing] this election."
 Pence responded: "I will tell you that the Trump campaign and the Republican National Committee are working very very closely with state governments and secretaries of states all over the country to ensure ballot integrity. . . .
 We are working hard all over the country, the Republican National Committee is working all over the country, but I would encourage everyone within the sound of my voice, get involved, participate, be a poll worker on election day . . . be a part of that process, and uphold the integrity of one person one vote in America."